 — Well, ain’t this ritzy?!
 Is that the ЦУМ? — I exclaim, по-Jersey Shore, gawping at the building across the улица, bathed in golden illumination.

-— They just renovated this part of the hotel and this is one of the new suites, — James explains, through a extravagant gust of steam emanating from the clothes iron. — Alright, isn’t it?
+— They just renovated this part of the hotel and this is one of the new suites, — James explains, through an extravagant gust of steam coming from the clothes iron. — Alright, isn’t it?
 Although it’s not very soulful.

 James’ lack of infatuation for the декорации brings to mind a scene in Анна Каренина, in which Анна voices her distaste for the lack of individualité pertained by her own московская комната way back in 1874:

 — Ты не поверишь, как мне опостылели эти комнаты, — сказала она, садясь подле него к своему кофею. — Ничего нет ужаснее этих chambres garnies. Нет выражения лица в них, нет души. Эти часы, гардины, главное обои — кошмар.

 Plus ça change, plus c’est la même chose, не правда ли?

 — Где моя княгинюшка?

 — I’m here, my darling.
 You’ll have to excuse me.
 I’m a little bit naked.